tom-albrecht/statismo-elastix/README.md

 statismo-elastix is built as an elastix "user component" from within the cmake build of elastix.
 To point cmake to the code, you need to add the statismo-elastix directory to the cmake variable ELASTIX_USER_COMPONENT_DIRS.
-If you already have other user components, the variable can hold multiple directories, separated by a semicolon (;).
+If you already have other user components, the variable can hold multiple directories, separated by a semicolon.

 After running cmake's configure routine once, cmake will demand the location of the statismo directory.
 This is the installation directory of your statismo library.
 After this is specified,